prateem/Carousel/README.md

 Please see `CarouselAdapter.setItems()` if this is unclear.

-## The default / provided ViewHolder
+## DefaultCarouselViewHolder

-The default implementations of `onCreateViewHolder` and `onBindViewHolder` for the `CarouselAdapter` abstract class provide a simple ViewHolder with publicly exposed
+The default implementations of `onCreateViewHolder` and `onBindViewHolder` for the `CarouselAdapter` abstract class provide an instance of `DefaultCarouselViewHolder` with publicly exposed members:
-members:

 * container (ViewGroup - RelativeLayout)
 * progressBar (ProgressBar)